nnseva/django-import/README.md

 - customizing project-wide storage settings to store imported files
 - import any model present in the project
 - restricting project-wide list of models available to import
-- wide range of input file formats with online autodetecting feature (with help of [tablib](https://tablib.readthedocs.io/) package)
+- wide range of input file formats (with help of [pandas](https://pandas.pydata.org/docs/reference/io.html) package)
 - online customizing column-to-field reflection
 - wide and extendable set of conversion and checking functions for imported values

 The idea of the package has been *inspired* by the [django-csvimport](https://github.com/edcrewe/django-csvimport) package which unfortunately was too hard to modify because of very long history.

-Big *thanx* to [tablib](https://tablib.readthedocs.io/) package authors for easy-to-use and poweful feature.

 ## Installation